Rose-STL-Lab/HDR-IL/README.md

 # Generating Data

-All code for generating training data is found in the "simulations" folder.
+All code for generating training data is found in the "Simulation Code" folder.
 Simulations are built up using low-level primitives such as lift or push.
 All simulations are written using the PyBullet physics engine.
 All components in the simulations are built-up using URDF files.
 These files can be easily extended to create other objects/tasks to be used in simulations.
 In order to save time, simulations are best run on a workstation with a GPU.